Roy-Hu/RLNC_Streaming/README.md

 ## TODO

+- RLNC BinaryCoder.packetVector should be []Frame (define in mp-quic/internal/wire) for encoding QUIC packet
-- Test RLNC on QUIC packet, make sure that even if some packet are lost, data can still be recovered at the receiver side
+- Test RLNC on QUIC packet, make sure that even if some packets are lost, data can still be recovered at the receiver side
 - Enabling RLNC in QUIC, please check 4.3 in CellFusion: Multipath Vehicle-to-Cloud Video Streaming with Network Coding in the Wild for implementation

 ## Setup